 Debugging Via the ARM Debug Port

+You will use this information in Exercise - 5.3.

 Hardware debugging on WICED Bluetooth devices can done using an OpenOCD supported JTAG probe.
 However, if your device has an active BLE connection it will drop the connection when the CPU is halted in the debugger (after the connection timeout).
 Therefore, for BLE applications it is more common to use BTSpy for debugging rather than a hardware debugger.

-In this section we will describe two different sets of hardware: a Segger J-Link debug probe and an Olimex ARM-USB-TINY-H debug probe with an additional ARM-JTAG-SWD adapter.
-In both cases, an adapter to convert the 20-pin connector to the small footprint 10-pin connector may be needed depending on the debug connector available on the kit.
-The tables below list the hardware required for each option:
+In this section we will describe three different sets of hardware: a Cypress MiniProg4, a Segger J-Link debug probe, and an Olimex ARM-USB-TINY-H debug probe with an additional ARM-JTAG-SWD adapter.
+For the latter two cases, an adapter to convert the 20-pin connector to the small footprint 10-pin connector may be needed depending on the debug connector available on the kit.
+The tables below lists the hardware required for each option: